How we chose the best moving companies for your CA to RI move

 The state maintains a database of licensed movers, though some information may not be current.

 To verify that the movers you’re considering are licensed, insured, and authorized to provide relocation services without the state, check the above link and call (401) 780-9700.
-Make sure the moving company you use has a license before hiring.
+Make sure your moving company has the right licenses before you book with them.

 -